-In that team competition, it was Great Britain ending the day on top of the leaderboard.
+In that team competition, it was Great Britain ending the day on top of the leaderboard at 2018 WEG.
 All four of the British riders went clear and inside the time, adding no penalties to their score of 80.8 after dressage.

 The team from Germany is accustomed to being a contender for gold in eventing, but after a few rough rides they’ve dropped to sixth.
 However, team member Ingrid Klimke had a clear and almost optimal time with SAP Hale Bob OLD, which moved her from third individually after dressage to first place after cross country.

 Great Britain’s Rosalind Canter is close behind in second place with her horse, Allstar B. Ireland’s Sarah Ennis is in third with Horseware Stellor Rebound.
 Less than four points separates the top five riders, so a lot could change after stadium jumping day.

 The American team currently sits in eighth place in the team standings.
 Lynn Symansky and her OTTB, Donner, were the only American pair to go double clear today.
 They’re the highest-placed Americans, sitting in ninth place individually.

 Lauren Kieffer, who is competing as an individual for the U.S. with her horse, Vermiculus, had a fall on course today at 2018 WEG and has been eliminated.
 She and Vermiculus are unhurt.

 2018 World Equestrian Games Reining: Big Win for Belgium